V4Fire/Client/src/components/form/b-checkbox/README.md

 #### [default = false]

 If true, the component is checked by default.
-Also, it will be checked after resetting.
+Also, it will still be checked after the `reset` method is called.

 ```
 < b-checbox :name = 'bar' | :default = true